Business-to-business market reserach

 The difficulty is that we are not talking about product attributes such as price.
 We are talking about brand attributes like beliefs and imagery.
 These answers will allow you to look at the market clearly and honestly.
 Furthermore, if you queried the target market as to the importance of these attributes, you will not only know what is important but who owns it.

 Stealing Market Share

-In order to steal market share you must understand switching behaviors and beliefs.
+In order to steal market share, you must understand switching behaviors and beliefs.
 Open-ended questions will not give you the fodder you seek because price and availability are table stakes.
 If you ask consumers, they will tell you that price is the issue.
 This is what consumers regurgitate to protect themselves from looking foolish.
 Price is the first answer because it is the easiest value for your target audience to quantify.
-Obviously within your B-to-B category there is limited price elasticity,.
+Obviously, within your B-to-B category, there is limited price elasticity,.
 You have no choice but to play in that range.
 What you seek to understand is outside of price what makes a difference?
+More for you

 This requires careful thought because you must prompt the respondents and then get them to rank attributes dispassionately.
 This kind of business-to-business market research is involved work but indispensable in helping your B-to-B brand steal market share.
-Only when you fully understand the precepts (beliefs) of your target audience can your brand be implemented to influence the purchase decision.
+Only when you fully understand your target audience’s precepts (beliefs) can your brand be implemented to influence the purchase decision.
 The secret is that the customer needs to covet your brand every bit as much as you covet the purchase transaction.
 (Read more detail on market research and the difference between methodologies here)

-Napoleon has always held a special place in our mythology because his pithy military quips provide an innate understanding of human nature and the nature of struggle.
-Sun-Tzu, the revered author of the Art of War has been studied by marketers for more than two decades — as you will see, Napoleon deserves the same treatment.
+Napoleon has always held a special place in our mythology because his pithy military quips provide an innate understanding of human nature and the nature of the struggle.
+Marketers have studied Sun-Tzu, the revered author of the Art of War for more than two decades — as you will see, Napoleon deserves the same treatment.
 Here are some Napoleon quotes here on brand strategy.